-Evidence Available - detail source Comments: what does the evidence tell you with regard to different groups who may be affected?
-Data on populations in need Census 2011 National Records for Scotland 2017 Mid year estimates Scottish Index of Multiple Deprivation (SIMD) Joint Strategic Needs Assessment (CEC, 2015) The City of Edinburgh has one of the fastest growing populations of any city in the UK.
+Evidence Available - detail source Comments: what does the evidence tell you with regard to different groups who may be affected and to the environmental impacts of your proposal Data on populations in need - where available use disaggregated data Census 2011 National Records for Scotland 2017 Mid year estimates Scottish Index of Multiple Deprivation (SIMD) Joint Strategic Needs Assessment (CEC, 2015) The City of Edinburgh has one of the fastest growing populations of any city in the UK.
+In the ten years to 2020, Edinburgh's population grew by 12.3% from an estimated 469,930 to an estimated 527,620 people.
+In the same time, Scotland's population grew by 3.9%.
 Although the city has a lower share of its population over 65 years of age (12%), the wider city region has a significantly higher share (22%) than Edinburgh and Scotland (19%).
 Based on 2011 Census Data the wards with the highest number of health conditions (including Deafness, Blindness, Physical, mental health, learning disabilities etc.) are Portobello/Craigmillar and Liberton/Gilmerton.
-Both had 31% of their total reporting health conditions.
+Both had 31% of their total population reporting health conditions.
 The City Centre had the lowest proportion (22%).
+The population of those age groups most vulnerable to the effects of air pollution, children (0-15) and older people (65+) - grew by 11.1% and 17% respectively.
+By 2043 the proportion of these age groups (0-15 and 65+) will represent almost half of the population in Edinburgh (to 47.6%).
 The most deprived communities are in the peripheral areas of the city (including Granton, Pilton, Niddrie, Saughton and Wester Hailes) furthest from the City Centre.
-Data on service uptake/access Census 2011 Car use in Edinburgh is the joint lowest of all Scottish cities.
-In 2010 of the 191,000 people living and working in Edinburgh, 63,500 commuted to work by car and a further 63,300 commuted by car from other local authority areas.
-Transport Scotland monitored transport trends during the COVID-19 outbreak in 2020 and 2021.
-This information provides a snapshot of travel across main modes during the recent period: For the period 19 - 25 April 2021, compared with the same period in 2019, we saw:
+Data on service uptake/access Census 2011 Walking and Cycling Index 2023: Edinburgh.
+Wheels for Wellbeing 2020.
+Car use in Edinburgh is the joint lowest of all Scottish cities.
+In 2010, of the 191,000 people living and working in Edinburgh, 63,500 commuted to work by car and a further 63,300 commuted by car from other local authority areas.
+Transport Scotland monitored transport